 Ah, the Manhattan.
 A masterpiece of the pre-Prohibition era, this drink is a perfect order for a first date.
 It is an understated mark of taste without the requisite eye-roll that accompanies a Martini order.

-The Manhattan has the additional virtue of practicality: it’s easy to make and relatively quick (2 ingredients, plus bitters), so you should feel comfortable ordering one at all types of bars.
+The Manhattan has the additional virtue of practicality: It’s easy to make and relatively quick (two ingredients, plus bitters).

 Thanks to Mad Men, the Old Fashioned has either come back in style or become a trendy annoyance.
 We are firmly in the first camp.
 Come on!
 This is the cocktail that started them all.
 A proper Old Fashioned is a thing of beauty, so order it somewhere you know makes it right: big ice cubes, no soda water, not too sweet, and definitely no copious amounts of muddled fruit.